 SSO Setup Overview¶

 SSO (Single Sign-On) enables per-user authentication through your corporate identity provider.
-Each user authenticates with their own credentials, and Oracle's security profiles determine what data they can access.
+Each user authenticates with their own credentials, and The data source's security profiles determine what data they can access.

 How SSO Works¶